JDLabOrg/WinIUManual/source/panels/property.rst

 .. image:: /_static/panels/style/img.png

-Attaches an image to the selected widget or sets the alignment of the inserted image.
+Attache an image to the selected widget or sets the alignment of the inserted image.

 Fill
 ```````````````````````

 .. image:: /_static/panels/style/fill.png

-Changes the color of the selected widget.
+Change the color and opacity of the selected widget.

 Gradient
 ```````````````````````

 .. image:: /_static/panels/style/gradient.png

-Sets the color of the selected widget to the gradient.
+Set the gradient color of the selected widget.
+You can change a range of colors and direction.
+You can clear all state by clicking *trash* button.

 Border
 ```````````````````````

 .. image:: /_static/panels/style/border.png

-Changes the line color of the selected widget.
+Change the border-color and border-width of the selected widget.

 Shadow
 ```````````````````````

 .. image:: /_static/panels/style/shadow.png

-Sets the transparency and position of the shadow of the selected widget.
+Set the shadow of the selected widget.